 Disclaimer: Our trip with Coopershill House was organized and in partnership with Ireland’s Blue Book.
 However, as always all opinions are our own.

-Have you been to Siglo, Ireland?
+Have you been to Sligo, Ireland?
 What did you think?

-Liked this post on the best things to do in Siglo, Ireland?
+Liked this post on the best things to do in Sligo, Ireland?
 Share the love below on Pinterest!

 Share this Post